 Fifty years before his time.

-He did not fit in, he did he care,
+He did not fit in, he did not care,

 To re-educate all mankind.